 Include A Clickable Image

-Putting an image in your email content is a great way to encourage a clickthrough AND it helps your deliverability.
+Putting an image in your email content is a great way to encourage a clickthrough AND helps your deliverability.

-In order for someone to see the image, they have to enable images in some email platforms, which means they’ve taken another step in receiving your email…
+For someone to see the image, they have to enable images in some email platforms, which means they’ve taken another step in receiving your email…

 That’s a good thing!